 Strung out above a coastline of red sandstone cliffs scalloped with concealed coves full of screaming kittiwakes, Dunmore East (Dún Mór) is some 19km southeast of Waterford.
 A long-time weekend and summer retreat for Waterford locals, the village is cashing in on a newfound popularity on the back of its starring role in the 2017 BBC drama, Redwater.

 There are two parts, separated by the town park – the Upper Village is poised above the fishing harbour to the south, while the Lower Village clusters in a hollow behind Lawlors Strand to the north.

-Some 19km southeast of Waterford, Dunmore East (Dún Mór) is strung out along a coastline of red sandstone cliffs full of screaming kittiwakes and concealed coves.
-In the 19th century, the town was a station for the steam packets that carried mail between England and the south of Ireland.
-Legacies left include picturesque thatched cottages lining the main street and an unusual Doric lighthouse (1825) overlooking the working harbour.
-Information on the area is available at www.discoverdunmore.com.
+In the 19th century, the town was a port of call for the steam packets that carried mail between England and the south of Ireland.
+Legacies include picturesque thatched cottages along the main street and an unusual Doric lighthouse (1825) overlooking the commercial fishing harbour.